LAMECH9/TakaTech_AI/README.md

 - Categorizes waste into decomposable matter (for composting)
 - Predicts methane emissions based on waste characteristics and suggests mitigation strategies
+- Calculates and displays the amount of carbon emissions mitigated for each action
-- Converts waste into valuable organic fertilizer and  closing the agricultural input loop
+- Converts waste into valuable organic fertilizer, closing the agricultural input loop

 ---